Nozoomhs/atrecto_bussines_report_system/Blueprint.md

 - In case we would have actual data of the amount of emails we need to process, we could lay out a cost plan, but considering email lengths and storage spaces this should not blow up.

 **Scalability considerations:**
 - Partitioning by ingest_date and/or thread_id prevents single monolithic files and enables partition pruning.
 We could schedule a merge on ingestion-time small files to 128–512 MB Parquet targets with 64–128 MB row groups.
-This balance eliminates the small-file problem while preserving enough files per partition to achieve high parallelism.
+This balance eliminates the small-file problem while preserving enough files per partition to achieve high parallelism,  ensuring high I/O throughput for the analytical engine.
 The storage would have the structure for example: */messages/ingest_date/{thread}/message_part-0000.parquet*
-- We could implement a scheduled process to merge small, fragmented files created during ingestion into larger, optimized Parquet files (e.g., 128-512 MB).
-This avoids the "small file problem", ensuring high I/O throughput for the analytical engine.

 **Security considerations:**
 - Network:  All services in the pipeline should be configured to operate within a virtual network, using Private Endpoints.
 This ensures that data never traverses the public internet, drastically reducing the attack surface and protecting against external threats.